simolus3/drift/extras/drift_postgres/README.md

 `package:drift_postgres` extends [drift](https://drift.simonbinder.eu/) to support
 talking to PostgreSQL databases by using the `postgres` package.

 This package is currently in beta.
+It uses preview APIs from the `postgres` packages, which may require this package to be updated if there are breaking changes in that package.
+Once these APIs from `postgres` are stabilized, a stable version of `drift_postgres` will be released as well.

 ## Using this